-This is our review of the popular Bodum Bistro Electric Coffee Grinder, I have been only stocking the manual grinder till now, as we won’t so sure about the electric coffee grinder, many of them are very pricy, does give the home barista a good value for money.
+This is our review of the popular Bodum Bistro Electric Coffee Grinder.
+There are many electric coffee grinders and most of them are very pricy, but this grinder does give the home barista a good value for money.

-After a long search, we have finally set our eyes on the Bodum Bistro range of blad style grinder, and we have put this grinder on testing… here are some of our thoughts:
+After a long search, we have finally set our eyes on the Bodum Bistro grinder, and we have put this grinder on testing… here are some of our thoughts:

 Key Features of the Bodum Bistro